camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

     end
 ```

-The execution engine does not validate whether a user is authorized to execute a task; instead, this is a matter for the application that is built on top.
-For example, the Camunda Tasklist web application checks that only the assigned user or an admin/manager is able to update and complete a task, but you are free to use different logic in your task application.
+The execution engine does not validate whether a user is authorized to execute a task.
+Instead, this is a matter for the application that is built on top.
+For example, Tasklist checks that only the assigned user or an admin/manager is able to update and complete a task, but you are free to use different logic in your task application.
 This way, maximum flexibility is guaranteed when you create a custom application based on Camunda.
 For example, you can implement a substitute logic that allows a user to complete a task on behalf of another user.

-Our best practices, as implemented in the Tasklist web application, are as follows:
+Our best practices, as implemented in Tasklist, are as follows:

 - `update` and `complete` operations can only be performed by the assigned user or an admin/manager.
 - Users can only see tasks to which they are assigned and tasks to which a user group of which they are a member is assigned as a candidate.